Board President, CEO of Mount Evans Home Health Care.

 Board Member, Manager at Summit County Community & Senior Center for 12 years.
 She is very passionate about the work she is doing for the community.

 Vicki is currently working on her Bachelor’s degree in Sociology with an Emphasis on Social work from Grand Canyon University.

 She enjoys kayaking, stand-up paddleboarding, dancing, live music, and spending time with her family.

 Annie earned her Bachelors of Science in Nursing from the University of Kansas in 2017.
 She is excited about the opportunity to serve Summit county residents and families in a community-based setting.
-Outside of work, you can find Annie on her mountain bike or skis, enjoying time outside with her husband Kevin and their border collie.
+Outside of work, you can find Annie on her mountain bike or skis, enjoying time outside with her husband Brett and their border collie Kevin.

 Wendy graduated with honors in 2003 from Abington Memorial Hospital, Dixon School of Nursing with an RN degree in nursing.
 She has worked in an array of nursing positions, including Emergency Room, critical care, long-term care, and hospice.
 Wendy moved to Summit County in 2014, working with several local residents.
 She now enjoys working with our participant community at Timberline Adult Day Program.

 Kamola is a 2009 nursing graduate from Tashkent Uzbekistan.
 She brings her caring nursing expertise to Timberline and our participants.
 Kamola resides in Summit County with her family.

 Libby is a 1999 nursing graduate from the Czech Republic, bringing her caring nursing expertise to Timberline.
 She resides in Summit County with her husband and two children.